Ozdotdotdot/sonotui/README.md

 - **Zero-config discovery:** daemon advertises over mDNS; the TUI finds it automatically on first launch
 - **Album and library browser:** browse by folder or by album metadata, with fuzzy search
 - **Queue management:** reorder, remove, jump to track, batch-add directories
+- **Real-time spectrum endpoint:** FFT-derived frequency band data for the currently playing track, consumable by external visualizers over the LAN
+- **Connection resilience:** the TUI retries unreachable daemons with exponential backoff and falls back to mDNS discovery automatically
 - **Fast!** The client is written in Rust, and the daemon in Go!

 ## Install